-The third and final app that I want to tell you about is called Receipt Hog, which is a little bit different than the other two.
+The fourth and final app that I want to tell you about is called Receipt Hog, which is a little bit different from the others.

 By uploading receipts from any store, you earn coins, spins and sweepstakes entries.
 Once you’ve collected enough coins, you can redeem them for a PayPal credit, an Amazon gift card or a magazine subscription.

 I’ve only redeemed $20 worth of rewards with this app, but I continue to use it because uploading a receipt only takes a few seconds.